miso-lims/miso-lims/changes/add_assay_archive_status.md

-Archive status is now available for assays in pinery.
+Archive status is now available for assay versions in pinery.